(Updated 16 November 2013)

 - Thorium is more abundant in nature than uranium.

-- It is fertile rather than fissile, and can be used in conjunction with fissile material as nuclear fuel.
+- It is fertile rather than fissile, and can only be used as a fuel in conjunction with a fissile material such as recycled plutonium.

 Nature and sources of thorium